memgraph/docs/docs/how-to-guides/query-modules.md

 ```

 Check the reference guide for more [utility procedures for query
 modules](./reference-guide/query-modules/module-file-utilities.md).

 ## How to load a query module?

-Upon startup, Memgraph will attempt to load the query modules form all `*.so`
+Upon startup, Memgraph will attempt to load the query modules from all `*.so`
 and `*.py` files it finds in the default query module directories
 (`/usr/lib/memgraph/query_modules` and `/var/lib/memgraph/internal_modules/`).